 The narrative for Timothy Bradley’s career before last night was that of negativity and spoiled success.
 Bradley has been a fighter more criticized than praised on his rise to prominence and his time in the limelight has been one of turmoil.
 Boxing fans and pundits alike have had a slow transition to giving credit to Bradley after his ugly technical decision win over Devon Alexander in 2011 and his controversial decision over pound for pound boxing icon Manny Pacquiao.

 In a fight that was supposed to propel Bradley into stardom and millions of dollars he got his hand raised but it did little to advance him to the public and media.
 In a comeback defense of his World Boxing Organization Welterweight Title he was matched against an “easy” opponent that he was supposed to win and look good against in order to make people forget about the Pacquiao controversy.
+This was a sound plan but Russian fighter Ruslan Provodnikov deviated from the script and rocked Bradley early and dropped him late to win in a moral victory despite losing the decision.

 Last night’s fight was a difficult bout to predict and in an age of pay per view blow outs a tough to pick fifty-fifty sort of fight is just what boxing needed.
 Seeing the fan poll on the bottom of the screen reflected the feel many fans had with the narrative of Bradley’s career.
 For many it has been difficult to put a finger on what the secret of Bradley’s success is and it has made it difficult for some to pick him to win.
 Bradley has never been a knockout artist as his knockout percentage shows with only twelve stoppages in his thirty fights.
 He is fast but nobody is comparing him with Floyd Mayweather.
 Bradley can take a punch but visited the canvas twice versus Kendal Holt at junior welterweight and was out on his feet at times and knocked down against Ruslan Provodnikov.
 Nonetheless Bradley has always come out on top despite on paper not seeming superior in most categories.